 From an operational perspective, the use of SPIFFIER in ERIS is similar to SINFONI.
 There is only one mode: integral field spectroscopy.
-But this mode has a variety of fixed configuration options for the pixel scale (see Table 7 and Fig. 15) and the spectral setting (band/wavelength and resolution), see Table 9.
+But this mode has a variety of fixed configuration options for the pixel scale (see Table 7 and Fig. 16) and the spectral setting (band/wavelength and resolution), see Table 9.
 An important difference to SINFONI is that during acquisition, the AO system goes first, after which one can expect that the SPIFFIER pointing should be reasonably precise.
-The offset between the centers of the three fields of view are given in Table 8.
-For observations at a non-zero position angle (i.e. TEL.ROT.OFFANGLE $\neq 0 \text{ deg}$ ), it is strongly recommended to use DETECTOR offsets to move the telescope to recenter an object if the plate scale is changed, otherwise you must apply the appropriate rotation to the SKY offsets to account for the instrument rotation.
+The offset between the centres of the three fields of view are given in Table 8.
+For observations at a non-zero position angle (i.e. TEL.ROT.OFFANGLE \neq 0 deg), it is strongly recommended to use DETECTOR offsets to move the telescope to re-centre an object if the plate scale is changed, otherwise you must apply the appropriate rotation to the SKY offsets to account for the instrument rotation.

 Field of view Spaxel size on-sky Tag

 0.8"x0.8" 12.5x25mas 25mas

-3.2"x3.2" 50x100mas 100mas
+3.2"x3.2" $50 \times 100 \text{mas}$ 100mas

-8"x8" $125 \times 250 \text{mas}$ 250mas
+8"x8" 125x250mas 250mas